jayclassless/tidypy/README.rst

       check               Executes the tools upon the project files. default-config      Outputs a default configuration that can be used to bootstrap your own configuration file.
-      install-vcs         Installs TidyPy as a pre-commit hook into the specified VCS.
+      extensions          Outputs a listing of all available TidyPy extensions. install-vcs         Installs TidyPy as a pre-commit hook into the specified VCS.
       list-codes          Outputs a listing of all known issue codes that tools